janisii/mikrotik-monitor-and-wireless-managment-tool/README.md

 Frontend is built with Create React App script and Bulma CSS framework.

-- User Interface to control the devices using NodeJS REST API endpoints.
+- User Interface to control mikrotik devices using NodeJS REST API endpoints.

 ### Disclaimer